deshev-tds/data-deduplicator/README.md

 Why this is not “just" cosine similarity?

 This repository demonstrates a general approach to cleaning noisy, real-world datasets.
-Although I used it to clean-up a noisy dataset for another project, it is NOT a recipe tool.
+Although I used it to clean-up a noisy dataset for culinary project (of all things...), it is NOT a recipe tool.

 The actual problem I had was:
 how to deduplicate semantically similar records without destroying meaningful variation.